SAP-archive/Mobile_SDK_oData_App/README.md

 - Offline (relies on the OData offline store)
 - Demo mode

-When used in online mode, one can edit, create or delete entities*.
+The demo mode can be used right away; note that creating, editing or deleting entities is restricted in demo mode.

+The online and offline mode require a compatible CRM endpoint.
-(*)The endpoint URL and app ID must be filled in in order for the app to work.
+The endpoint URL and app ID must be filled in in order for the app to work.
-This can be done within Settings -> SAPCRMOData (see screenshot).
+This can be done within the device's Settings -> SAPCRMOData (see screenshot).
 Also, a valid user name and a password is required - except for demo mode.

 ![App Settings](https://github.com/SAP/Mobile_SDK_oData_App/blob/screenshots/Screenshots/settings.png)